1946–47 Pittsburgh Ironmen season: Trades

+Season losses

+Throughout this season, the Pittsburgh Ironmen only had an average total of 1,363 paid attendees per game, with net receipts totaling up to $56,005 for the season and estimated losses totaling up to around $200,000 for this season.
+Despite the high amount of money lost during that period of time and the poor record they had this season, the Ironmen had intended on staying on board for at least another season while playing in the BAA, but only if "a representative team can be secured".
+After they had participated in the inaugural 1947 BAA draft and held the inaugural #1 pick of the draft there, the Ironmen would end up joining the Cleveland Rebels, Detroit Falcons, and Toronto Huskies as one of the four inaugural BAA teams to fold operations by the end of this season.

 Dispersal Draft

 During the first ever end of season meeting for the Basketball Association of America's board of governors held on May 21, 1947, the Ironmen confirmed that they would continue playing in the league for another season, but only if "a representative team can be secured".
 As such, the Ironmen were able to participate in the inaugural 1947 BAA draft thinking they could get exactly that.
-During their only draft they ever did, the Ironmen would select Clifton McNeely from Texas Wesleyan College (now Texas Wesleyan University) as the league's first ever #1 pick (though he would never play for the BAA/NBA whatsoever), as well as draft Fritz Nagy from the Municipal University of Akron (now University of Akron), Bob Alamo from the University of Santa Clara (now Santa Clara University), George Brown from a currently unknown team/location, Dick Ives from the University of Iowa, Herman Knoche from Washington & Jefferson College, and Jack Walton from DePauw University.
+During their only draft they ever did, the Ironmen would select Clifton McNeely from Texas Wesleyan College (now Texas Wesleyan University) as the league's first ever #1 pick (though he would never play for the BAA/NBA whatsoever), as well as draft Fritz Nagy from the Municipal University of Akron (now University of Akron), Bob Alamo from the University of Santa Clara (now Santa Clara University), George Brown from Monessen High School and (presumably speaking) the University of Pittsburgh, Dick Ives from the University of Iowa, Herman Knoche from Washington & Jefferson College, and Jack Walton from DePauw University.
 However, when Pittsburgh failed to get what they needed from the Basketball Association of America (BAA), they would fold from the BAA entirely on July 27, 1947.
 After the Ironmen joined the Toronto Huskies in disbanding their franchises altogether on that July 27 date, the remaining eight teams left in the BAA (the surviving seven teams from the league's first successful season alongside the original Baltimore Bullets franchise that came from the original American Basketball League by a dispute with that league) entered into what became its first ever dispersal draft on August 2 that year, with each team taking players that were originally from the previously disbanded Cleveland Rebels and Detroit Falcons franchises alongside the Ironmen and Huskies franchises.
 The following teams acquired these players from the Ironmen during the dispersal draft period.